FjellOverflow/nordlys/src/content/posts/writing-content.md

   publishedDate: Date
-  draft?: boolean // defaults to false canonicalURL?: string // meta openGraphImage?: string | HTMLAttributes<'img'> // either URL to image in public folder or local asset tags?: string[] // defaults to [] showToC?: boolean // show a Table of Contents, defaults to true }
+  draft?: boolean // defaults to false canonicalURL?: string // meta openGraphImage?: string | ImageMetadata // either URL to image in public folder or local asset tags?: string[] // defaults to [] showToC?: boolean // show a Table of Contents, defaults to true }